edk2-docs/edk-ii-package-maintainer-guidelines/chapter1.md

 #### Minor Number
 1. If the PACKAGE_GUID value changes, the minor number may be reset to a starting value.
-2. If the PACKAGE_GUID value is unchanged and new content is added (not a result of an update to any specification), the minor number may be incremented.
+2. If the PACKAGE\_GUID value is unchanged and new content is added (not a result of an update to any specification), the minor number may be incremented.
+This includes adding content to the PACKAGE_UNI file or adding comment block content (like @PROMPT or @ValidList entries).

 **Rationale**